 The timeboxed timeframe will overrule the general participation deadline.
 This can result in participants starting their timeboxed period close to the end of the general participation deadline but allowing them to submit their paper after the end of the general participation deadline.

-Individually timed flow can be enabled/disabled for individual participants.
+Timeboxed participation can be enabled/disabled for individual participants.

 -